dydymos/webpage/content/publication/wlodarski-2009/index.md

 publication: Proceedings of the National Academy of Sciences of the United States of America
 publication_short: In *PNAS*

 abstract: Noncovalent binding interactions between proteins are the central physicochemical phenomenon underlying biological signaling and functional control on the molecular level.
-Here, we perform a n extensive structural analysis of a large set of bound and unbound ubiquitin conformers and study the level of residual induced fit after conformational selection in the binding process.
-We show that th e region surrounding the binding site in ubiquitin undergoes conformational changes that are significantly more pronounced compared with the whole molecule on average.
-We demonstrate that these induced-f it structural adjustments are comparable in magnitude to conformational selection.
-Our final model of ubiquitin binding blends conformational selection with the subsequent induced fit and provides a quan titative measure of their respective contributions.
+Here, we perform an extensive structural analysis of a large set of bound and unbound ubiquitin conformers and study the level of residual induced fit after conformational selection in the binding process.
+We show that the region surrounding the binding site in ubiquitin undergoes conformational changes that are significantly more pronounced compared with the whole molecule on average.
+We demonstrate that these induced-fit structural adjustments are comparable in magnitude to conformational selection.
+Our final model of ubiquitin binding blends conformational selection with the subsequent induced fit and provides a quantitative measure of their respective contributions.

 tags: []